-Bond refund form
+Completing the bond refund form

 Either the landlord or the tenant can send the form to Tenancy Services, once it’s filled out and signed by all tenants and the landlord.

-- Post to Tenancy Services, PO Box 50445, Porirua 5240
+- posting to Tenancy Services, PO Box 50445, Porirua 5240

 If the tenant and the landlord can’t agree on the bond refund, either (or both) can apply to the Tenancy Tribunal to get it sorted.